 The Story:

-Heo Gap Dol (Song Jae Rim, Goodbye Mr. Black) is an unemployed college graduate who has been trying to pass the civil service exam for years, supposedly studying a lot but really shirking off quite a bit.
-His longtime girlfriend Shin Gap Soon (Kim So Eun) lives with her parents but patiently supports him by working at several part-time menial jobs in the hope of him finally passing the exam and proposing to her.
+Heo Gab Dol (Song Jae Rim, Goodbye Mr. Black) is an unemployed college graduate who has been trying to pass the civil service exam for years, supposedly studying a lot but really shirking off quite a bit.
+His longtime girlfriend Shin Gab Soon (Kim So Eun) lives with her parents but patiently supports him by working at several part-time menial jobs in the hope of him finally passing the exam and proposing to her.
 She had originally wanted to be a teacher but with real-time practice at it in college she had decided education wasn't going to be her cup of tea after all.
 Okay, this seems like something that's really going to work out, don't you think? ;)

-Gap Soon's retired father Shin Joong Nyeun (Jang Yong) doesn't seem to push his daughter in any specific direction, and I wasn't quite sure of why in the beginning: I could tell he loved his daughter but I think he was basically unhappy himself with his own marriage to her mother and distracted by that unhappiness to care too much for his children's lives.
+Gab Soon's retired father Shin Joong Nyeun (Jang Yong) doesn't seem to push his daughter in any specific direction, and I wasn't quite sure of why in the beginning: I could tell he loved his daughter but I think he was basically unhappy himself with his own marriage to her mother and distracted by that unhappiness to care too much for his children's lives.
 As time went on I became more and more annoyed and exasperated with him.

-Gap Soon's brother Shin Se Gye (Lee Wan), a medical doctor, suffers from the same avoidance syndrome from their father, and hence has ended up being the moral and financial strength of his extended family because they didn't find it in their father.
-Dad never seems to give his son advice that might help him one way or the other, even when he ends up with an arranged marriage to a woman named Yeo Gong Joo (
+Gab Soon's brother Shin Se Gye (Lee Wan), a medical doctor, sometimes suffers from the same avoidance syndrome from their father, but has ended up being the moral and financial strength of his extended family because they didn't find it in their father.
+Dad never seems to give his son advice that might help him one way or the other, even when he ends up with an arranged marriage to a woman named Yeo Gong Joo (Jang Da Yoon) whom he isn't sure he loves, just because that marriage would help solidify his career at the hospital he works at.
+A truly involved, caring father would say something like, "Why don't you date her longer to see if she's a good match for you, son?" but nothing like that wise advice comes from his lips.

 Lee Wan as Se Gye, his family's fortress